opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

    For viewing the output, refer to the [notes above.](#notes)

-### Skeleton-based Human Action Recognition ROS Nodes
+### Skeleton-based Human Action Recognition ROS2 Nodes

 A ROS2 node for performing skeleton-based human action recognition is provided, one using either ST-GCN or PST-GCN models pretrained on NTU-RGBD-60 dataset.
 Another ROS2 node for performing continual skeleton-based human action recognition is provided, using the CoSTGCN method.